 Environmental Pill Bug Control

 While the methods described above work, there are other options you can use to reduce the risk to plants.

-Placing toilet paper tubes around seedlings prevents pill bugs from getting to them.
+Placing toilet paper tubes around seedlings and young plants prevents pill bugs from getting to them.
 Old plastic cups with the bottom removed will work similarly, but don’t break down like the tubes will.

 You can bait and move pill bugs to another location.
 Place a small pile of waste in your garden for a couple days.
 Decomposing leaves, corn cobs, or even a half of a cantaloupe will draw the pill bugs to them.
 After a couple days, pick up the waste and collect the bugs to move elsewhere.

 If you’ve got melons or other fruiting plants growing, provide support to keep the fruit off the soil.
 Melons, for example, can have a sling or hammock made out of old T-shirt material to protect the fruit.
 Strawberries can be planted in narrow troughs so the berries hang over the sides.

 Potted plants under pill bug attack can be protected, too.
 Hanging your potted plants or putting them onto a concrete surface will prevent bugs.
 As the pillbug — the only crustacean living on land — needs moisture to survive on its way to your plant, this basically puts a desert in their way!

 Preventing Pill Bugs

 There’s no surefire way to prevent pill bugs in the garden.
 But they can be discouraged from living their entire life in your garden beds, consuming decaying plant material.